luolayo/im-System/README.md

 # IM-System

 IM-System is a simple instant messaging system based on the Go language, including server and client implementations.
 The server side uses the `net` package to handle network connections and supports basic public chat functionality, user list viewing, and username modification.

 ## Features

-- **Public Chat**: All users connected to the server can send messages to each other in the same chat room.
-- **User List**: Users can view the current online user list with the `/list` command.
-- **Username Modification**: Users can change their username with the `/rename <new_name>` command.
-- **User Join/Leave Notifications**: The server sends notifications to all users when a user joins or leaves.
-- **User Exit**: Users can exit the chat room with the `/exit` command.
+-Users can connect to the server for public chat.

+-Support users to modify their usernames.

+-Automatically detect the user's connection status and handle it automatically when the connection is disconnected.

+-Provide basic chat commands such as exiting and listing online users.

 ## Installation and Running